roelvanlisdonk/rli-dev/blogposts/2019/how-to-run-an-angular-8-application-and-libraries-without-using-npm-link.md

-This post assumes you have an Angular application consuming multiple npm
+This post assumes you have an Angular application, consuming multiple Angular library npm packages found in different repositories from a private npm feed.
+This can for example occur, when you divide a large Angular application into feature areas, where each feature area has its own git repository.

 # Npm link